How To Spring Clean Your Life for a Better Frame of Mind

 We do not get enough sleep.

-We are not taking a window of time each day to have a consistent routine to start and end the day on a positive manner.
+We are not taking a window of time each day to have a consistent routine to start and end the day positively.

-Like all other things, it is important to schedule in “self-care time” each day.
+Like all other things, scheduling in “self-care time” each day is essential.

-It should be the most important area we make sure remains a daily part of our lives to make all other things possible.
+It should be the most crucial area we ensure remains a daily part of our lives to make all other things possible.

 We should give ourselves at least 30 minutes of alone time each morning to start our day on the right note.